UCLH-DHCT/emap/docs/migration.md

 (Eg. code will fail to compile/run/deploy if we don't do them, or they're so integral to the merge it would almost be harder *not* to do them in the first phase)

+- Enable branch protection
+- Check repo permissions
+- Keep PRs small and/or manageable.
+The enormous PR(s) that bringing in each repo will generate should contain no other code changes.
 - Merge in `Inform-DB`
 - Merge in `Emap-Interchange`
 - Merge in `Emap-Core`